pic16f877ccs/num_convert/README.md

 Type converting library.

 ### This library provide a way to convert from one type to another type.
-### Trait ToByAdd
+### Trait ToByAdd and FromByAdd
-- Convert from signed integers to unsigned in the full range of values.
+- Convert to or from signed integers to unsigned in the full range of values.
+- Convert to or from unsigned integers to signed in the full range of values.
 - Supports generics types.
 - Not all value types support conversions.

-### Trait TryByAdd
+### Trait TryToByAdd or TryFromByAdd
-- Convert from signed integers to unsigned in the full range of values or possible values.
+- Convert into or from signed integers to unsigned in the full range of values or possible values.
-- Convert from unsigned integers to signed in the full range of values or possible values.
+- Convert into or from unsigned integers to signed in the full range of values or possible values.
-- Convert from signed integers to signed in the full range of values or possible values.
+- Convert into or from signed integers to signed in the full range of values or possible values.
-- Convert from unsigned integers to unsigned in the full range of values or possible values.
+- Convert into or from unsigned integers to unsigned in the full range of values or possible values.
 - Supports generics types.

 ## Usage